 In this month's LPM magazine Converge TS client Bott and Co, discuss how working with Converge TS has given them the stability to deal with numerous cases on a daily basis.

-This month's LPM magazine sees Converge TS' CFO Peter Gill discussing how best to deliver your legal software solution on time and within your budget.
+This month's LPM magazine sees Converge TS' CCO Peter Gill discussing how best to deliver your legal software solution on time and within your budget.
 It also features a discussion with Metamorph Law's Head of IT, Michael McGuire on how Converge TS have supported their growth and strategy.

 Having recently joined us from Thomson Reuters Elite, Peter Gill talks to Briefing magazine about the impact of recent private equity investment in Converge TS and how this is shaping the future strategy of the company.